Bangor University - North Wales Clinical Psychology Programme

 We do not accept applicants who have not yet graduated.

-Please see our Entry Requirements page for more information.
+Please see the Bangor DClinPsy website Entry Requirements page for more information about the Bangor entry requirements.

 Qualifications:

-You need to be eligible (you do not need to be a member of the BPS) for GBC with the BPS and have:
+You need to be eligible for GBC (you do not need to be a member of the BPS) and have:

-Please see our Entry Requirements page for more information.
+Please see the Bangor DClinPsy website Entry Requirements page for more information about the Bangor entry requirements.

 Experience:

 A total of at least one-year relevant paid experience is required in working with a clinical population, either via clinical work or in research.
 This can be made up of shorter and part-time posts, as long as they are paid roles working with a clinical population.
-This does not need to be supervised by a clinical psychologist.
+This experience can be obtained in the UK or another country.

-Please see our Entry Requirements page for more information.
+Please see the Bangor DClinPsy website Entry Requirements page for more information about the Bangor entry requirements.

 Residence: